 The student's official program of study as approved by the appropriate graduate adviser and the Graduate Council and all required examinations must be completed in a satisfactory manner before the student will be recommended for the degree by the Graduate Council.
-An application for graduation must be filed in the Office of the Graduate Division four weeks in advance of the expected date of graduation to provide adequate time for official faculty vote of approval for graduation.
-7. GRANTING OF DIPLOMAS AND DEGREES:
+An application for graduation must be filed in the Graduate Office four weeks in advance of the expected date of graduation to provide adequate time for official faculty vote of approval for graduation.
+7. AWARD OF DEGREES: